 Both cards have the same redemption methods including travel partners.
 But one slight difference lies in Chase’s travel portal.
 Chase lets you redeem points through its portal at a flat rate.
 The Preferred’s rate is 1.25 cents per point (CPP) and the Reserve’s rate is a higher 1.5 CPP.

 Those who don’t want to maximize rewards with transfer partners would be better off with the Reserve.

 Break-Even Analysis for Pure Spending

 The break-even point between the two cards is $2,750 at a valuation of 2 CPP.
-This means if you spend at least $2,750 per year in travel and dining, the Sapphire Reserve is the better card.
-If you spend less, go with the Preferred.
+Assuming this valuation, this means if you spend at least $2,750 per year in travel and dining, the Sapphire Reserve is the better card.

 The math is as follows:

 2x – 95 = 3x – 450 + 300